aleen42/PersonalWiki/Programming/JavaScript/Framework/react/multiple_components/multiple_components.md

 Whether it's expensive to change data if there are a large number of nodes under an owner?
 No, because JavaScript is fast and `render()` tends to be quite simple.
 The real bottleneck is always the **DOM mutation**, which React will optimize. - **Batching(併發) and Change Detection(增量檢測)**

 If you want to have control over performance, you can override `shouldComponentUpdate()` to return false when you want React to skip processing of a subtree.

+> **Note**:

+> If shouldComponentUpdate() returns false when data has actually changed, React can't keep your UI in sync.
+Be sure you know what you're doing while using it, and only use this function when you have a noticeable performance problem.
+Don't underestimate how fast JavaScript is relative to the DOM.